tjd1234/cmpt225fall2023/assignments/a4/README.md

   - you *don't* include the "Statement of Originality", or it is modified in any way
-  - you use code from some other source (e.g. the web, the textbook, ChatGPT, a friend, a teacher, a TA...) *without* citing its source
+  - you use code from some other source (e.g. the web, the textbook, ChatGPT, a friend, a teacher, a TA...) *without* citing the source
   - you submit a "wrong" non-working file, and then *after the due date* submit the "right" file.
 If you can provide evidence that you finished the assignment on time, then it may be marked